TREYCSE/Virtual_Detention_Frontend/README.md

 ###### Users will enter a passage and a question that will be taken in as arguments in the model to output an answer that is rendered on a new output react.js page/component

 ### ToolKit:
-###### TensorFlow models w/ Tensorflow Node.js, and React.js for Client-end API in the browser, Docker containerizer & Heroku
+##### TensorFlow BERT Model from TensorFlowHub w/ Tensorflow cpu, WebGL, Node.js, React.js & Heroku to deploy
-###### TensorFlow models are BERT Q&A models for Natural Language Question Answering: Answer questions based off content of a given passage, serving as a virtual tutor once ML algorithms with BERT complete deployed as RESTful API, can then integrate with React/Node.js frontend!
-[Typescript TensorFlow models converted to js [using tensorflow converter] and deployed as JSON RESTful API to render output to the frontend using Tensorflow & javascript backend, with React.js & Node.js frontend.]
+###### TensorFlow models are BERT Q&A models for Natural Language Question Answering: Answer questions based off content of a given passage, serving as a virtual tutor in The Virtual Detention

 ### Tensorflow.js Models for Web
 ###### https://www.tensorflow.org/js/tutorials